 - Course Syllabus: Available in Blackboard.
 Please print and read before first day of clinical lab.
 Print acknowledgement/contract page ((last page), sign, and give to your Clinical Instructor on the first clinical lab day.
-Students are responsible for all material in the syllabus. - Lab Nurse Kits/Packs are required for the Clinical Simulations Lab portion of the course and for the Assessment course.
+Students are responsible for all material in the syllabus. - Page | 3 - Lab Nurse Kits/Packs are required for the Clinical Simulations Lab portion of the course and for the Assessment course.
 Lab Packs will be utilized in lab on a weekly basis.
 Students may be unable to participate in lab without the pack.
-Lab Packs also contain additional supplies for future courses. - Lab and Clinical forms are posted in Blackboard.
+Lab Packs also contain additional supplies for future courses. - Lab and Clinical forms are posted in Blackboard in the Clinical and Lab Section.
 Students are responsible for printing forms and bringing forms to skills practice and skills check-offs. - Because the course is in a blended online format, students are reminded of the computer and technology requirements as explained in the admission and acceptance process.